danchoi/soywiki/README.markdown

 ## Introduction

-What is easy for the beginner is often not efficient for the proficient user.
-This is especially so when wikis force everyone to do everything through a web-browser interface.
-Web browser interfaces are not terrible.
-But the difference between using a web browser interface to edit and navigate textual content and using a real text editor in a full-fledged Unix environment is like the difference between crawling and doing gymnastics.

-The text editing and wiki link traversal facilities of SoyWiki far outstrip those of your typical web-browser-based wiki.
 By building on Vim's existing strengths as a text editor and interface to the Unix operating system, SoyWiki makes it possible to create, consult, and remold wiki content pretty much at the speed of thought.
-This is SoyWiki's primary mission.

 SoyWiki excels as a personal wiki.
 It is very good for tracking projects, contacts, ideas, and collecting research.